Skip to Main Content

 An academic journal is a serialized publication, like a magazine or newspaper, though they are often published with less frequency like only once a year!
 Typically academic journals are published annually, quarterly, bimonthly, or monthly.
 They are published by places like university presses, academic societies, or commercial publishers.
 Most have a specific disciplinary focus, such as modern history, astrophysics, or French literature, and the primary audience for these publications will be students and researchers in those disciplinary areas.

-Let's look at an example of a scholarly journal!
+Here is an example of a scholarly journal:

 American Philosophical Quarterly, Cover*Image from: http://www.press.uillinois.edu/journals/apq.html